Bradley-Hower/201-reading-notes/class-11.md

 ```

 To properly implement accessible content that is not a bandwidth strain on mobile users, it is important to only load content that is useful to that user.
 For this reason, using `srcset` is a better option than CSS.
 With just CSS or perhaps a JavaScript solution, all content is loaded upfront and the proper size is served to the user - a waste.
 However, depending on the content and the audience, some might prefer larger content anyway.
 Perhaps give the viewer the option to choose.

+## Things I want to know more about

+What are the most common screen size.
+How many image sizes are sufficient?